nhermosilla14/yamelinno/README.md

 1. By appending the path to a template to the list of `templates`.
 This is what is shown in the example above.
 2. By using the extended syntax, which allows you to specify the path to the template file and the inputs to be used in the template.
 This is useful when you want to reuse a template with different values.

+Here is an example of the extended syntax:
 ```yaml
 # template.yml
 # A template to include a file in the installation directory.